Complete Guide to Making Cold Brew Coffee at Home

-As the name suggests, cold brew coffee is coffee brewed without hot water.
-The temperature of the water does not need to be cold–it can be anywhere from cold to room temperature.
+Cold brew coffee is coffee brewed without hot water.
+The temperature of the water can be room temperature or cooler, but never hot.

 How to Make Cold Brew By Immersion